mataluni-bravetto/abe-core-body-template/docs/analysis/README.md

 # 📊 Analysis & Audit Reports

-This directory contains analysis reports, audit documentation, and executive summaries for the AI Guardians Chrome extension.
+This directory contains analysis reports, audit documentation, and executive summaries for the AiGuardian Chrome extension.

 ## 📋 Current Contents